-Arlington National Cemetery contains the graves of soldiers of every war the United States has fought since the American Revolution.
-It is also a resting place for such American leaders as John F. Kennedy, Oliver Wendell Holmes, and Medgar Evers.
-With so many graves, famous and otherwise, the site has become a must-see for any Washington DC trip.
+Arlington National Cemetery contains graves of soldiers from every war the United States has fought since the American Revolution.
+It is a resting place for such notable American leaders as President John F. Kennedy, jurist Oliver Wendell Holmes, and civil rights activist Medgar Evers.
+With some 400,000 graves, famous and otherwise, the 624-acre (252-hectare) site has become a must-see historical site for any trip to Washington DC.